PHP-DI/Invoker/README.md

 $invoker = new Invoker\Invoker(null, $container);
 // Now 'WelcomeController' is resolved using the container!
 $invoker->call(['WelcomeController', 'home']);
+// Alternatively we can use the Class::method syntax
+$invoker->call('WelcomeController::home');
 ```

 That feature can be used as the base building block for a framework's dispatcher.